Define morphological models with neat.PhysTree

 User defined point-process

 Note that it is very easy to add user defined point-process to the NeuronSimTree.
-In fact, all any of the default functions to add point-process do, is defining a neat.MorphLoc based on the input, so that the point process is added at the right coordinates no matter whether treetype was ‘original’ or ‘computational’.
+In fact, all any of the default functions to add point-process do, is defining a neat.MorphLoc based on the input, so that the point process is added at the right coordinates no matter whether the original or computational tree was active.
 All hoc sections are stored in the dict self.sections which has as keys the node indices.
 Hence, in pseudo code one would do:

 loc = neat.MorphLoc((node.index, x-coordinate), sim_tree)